heronwood/heronwood.github.io/_faqs/hoa-fees.md

 priority: 2
 ---

 Heronwood Estates has an annual fee (also known as an *annual assessment*) of $120 per lot per year.
-The assessment is due on January 15th each year and must be paid within 30 days.
+Assessment notices are to mailed to homeowners no later than December 21st ([By-Laws, Article VI, Section 2](../governance/by-laws.md#section-2-duties)), and the assessment is due on January 15th ([CC&Rs, Article IV, Section 7](../governance/covenants-conditions-and-restrictions.md#section-7-annual-assessments-due-dates)).